Dukes Meadows

-Dukes Meadows is a riverside park in Chiswick, London.
+Dukes Meadows is a riverside park on metropolitan open land in Chiswick, London.
 The land was bought by the council in 1923, and the park was opened in 1926.
 It is cared for by the Dukes Meadows Trust.
 The area is home to the Chiswick Farmers' Market, which helps to pay for the park's maintenance.
 From 2023 the Dukes Meadows Footbridge forms part of the Thames Path.

 History

 Grove Park area on Ordnance Survey map, c.
 1880.
 The riverside part of Dukes Meadows is shown as marsh; the strip on the eastern side is shown as orchards and meadows.

 Threats

 In 1902, the land to the south of Chiswick's Grove Park district consisted of orchards and meadows with a farmhouse.
 A plan was made that year to build homes for 40,000 people (more than the population of Chiswick at that time) on the site, in a new town to be called Burlingwick, but they were never built.

 A second threat arose in 1914, when the Brentford Gas Company introduced a bill in Parliament to build a gasworks over 80 acre of the meadows.
 Chiswick residents objected to the plan.
 On 6 February 1914, The Times printed an editorial opposing the scheme, stating that "The scheme offends against the modern axiom of town-planning which insists that all amenities of living for workers should be safeguarded in densely populated areas, the new industries should be established as far afield as possible, and that land ripe for building – such as the Chiswick orchard farm – near the heart of the metropolis should be utilized for parks and garden settlement.
 It is to be hoped that no more will be heard of so unwelcome and unnecessary a proposal".
 The bill was not passed.

 In 1926, a third threat emerged, a plan by the London and Home Counties Electricity Authority to build an electricity generating station on the scale of Battersea Power Station, over an area of 45 acre.
 The authority had bought Chiswick House and its grounds from the Duke of Devonshire, and offered to swap these for the Dukes Meadows land.
 The local Council was keen to get Chiswick House, but the deal was opposed by residents and rowers alike.
 A private member's bill was brought to Parliament but it was rejected in 1927.
 In 1928, the new Central Electricity Board dropped the plan, as other stations including Fulham Power Station would have sufficient capacity.